This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Table of Contents

 What is Emirati Women’s Day?

 The special day is dedicated to gender equality and women empowerment in the United Arab Emirates.
 It holds significance throughout the UAE as an opportunity to recognize the many achievements made by the nation’s women.

 It also reminds the world of the remarkable steps the Emirates has taken concerning women’s rights and equality.

-The sixth edition of Emirati Women’s Day was held on August 28, 2021, and it came as the country celebrated its golden jubilee this year.
+The eighth edition of Emirati Women’s Day will be held on Monday, 28 August 2023 this year.

 The UAE embassy in Riyadh also celebrated the event by organizing a dialogue session, attended by Princess Hind bint Abdulrahman Al-Saud, chairwoman of Idea for Innovation and Social Entrepreneurship; Dr. Hanadi Al-Musen, adviser to the General Secretariat of the Gulf Cooperation Council; Dr. Aisha Al-Khuzaimi, head of the endocrinology and diabetes unit and head of the endocrinology fellowship program at King Saud University and Medical City; and Dr. Malak Husseini, a media and social activist.

 The event also included a presentation of inspiring stories about the success of Emirati and Gulf women in various fields.